rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 # EntityFrameworkCore.DbContextBackedMock.Moq
 __*The EntityFrameworkCore FromSql mocking library*__

 EntityFrameworkCore.DbContextBackedMock.Moq allows you to create a mock DbContext (and mock DbSets) and have it backed by an actual DbContext.
-It's basically a delegate pattern implementation where the mock for the most part is delegating over the top of the DbContext.
+It's basically a delegation pattern implementation where the mock for the most part is delegating over the top of the DbContext.

 If it's just a wrapper, why bother using it?
 There's a couple of reasons.